Call for same-day service: (310) 487-2580

 Most commercial leases, especially in strip malls, have some kind of reimbursement of cost in the form of NNN lease.
 This means tenants pay the landlord’s property taxes, insurance, and common area maintenance in proportional share.
 A good lease will make sure the collection/reporting of NNN expenses work for the landlord’s system.
 Things to consider:

-- Is your new lease agreement consistent with NNN reporting like other tenants?
-If all tenants get yearly reports, new lease should be the same.
+1. Is your new lease agreement consistent with NNN reporting for other tenants?
+If all tenants receive yearly reports, the new lease should as well.

-- Does the tenant has the right to contest the costs?
-What does the process look like to do so?
+2. Does the tenant have the right to contest the costs?
+What does the process look like?

 These are just some of the issues that can come up.
 The devil is in the details when it comes to NNN reporting and collection.